Saturday Morning: Precious Garland of the Supreme Path Online

 “Gampopa, the father of the Kagyu tradition in Tibet, wrote a number of commentaries on Buddha’s teachings.
 The most notable are The Jewel Ornament of Liberation and A Precious Garland of the Supreme Path.
 In A Precious Garland, Gampopa gives precise instructions on what is needed to develop one’s understanding, meditation and conduct on the spiritual path.
 Gampopa succinctly outlines in twenty-eight categories what we need to know in order to perfect our spiritual practice*.”

-Khenpo Karten Rinpoche, previously taught the Jewel Ornament of Liberation, and he composed and taught on his succinct commentary called the “Excellent Path Of Freedom, The Jewel Ornament of Liberation in Brief,” and also taught on the Four Dharmas of Gampopa.
+This is the fourth text by Gampopa that Khenpo Karten Rinpoche has taught at the Manjushri Dharma Center.
+Previously he taught the Jewel Ornament of Liberation, and next he taught on his succinct commentary called the “Excellent Path Of Freedom, The Jewel Ornament of Liberation in Brief,” and most recently he taught on the Four Dharmas of Gampopa.
 In the Four Dharmas of Gampopa, one line says: “May the Dharma become the Path.”
 The Precious Garland of the Supreme Path addresses the many facets of turning the Dharma into the Path: bullet points for right actions and intentions.
 In addition, the text includes many inspiring and poetic descriptions of the ultimate nature of mind and reality.
 The text will be shown on the screen, and resources to purchase or download a free version are below.
 There will be time made for questions and answers at the end of the class periodically.
 Please join us for the this precious series of teachings!

 Zoom Link to Join:

 Meeting ID: 863 4547 0369